kunhwiko/concepts/how_to_compsci.md

 ```
 read problems : as tables grow, it becomes harder to read information that reader needs
 Indexing : allow for short cuts to data by specifying matching values (query by date, age, id)
+  1) Tree Indexing : Allows us to do fast range queries
+  2) Hash Indexing : Allows us to do fast exact queries

 load problems : what if database has too much requests or failures result in inaccessible databases?
 Replication : makes copies of the database for backup purposes